A-Cdeveloper/SocketIO-with-React-Query---Small-Example/README.md

 ---

+## 🔌 Socket.IO Real-Time Events

+The application emits Socket.IO events for all CRUD operations:

+- **car:added** - Emitted when a new car is created
+- **car:updated** - Emitted when a car is updated
+- **car:deleted** - Emitted when a car is deleted

+All connected clients automatically receive these events and update their UI in real-time using React Query's cache invalidation and refetching mechanism.

+---

 **Note:** This is a small example project demonstrating Socket.IO integration with React Query.
 Perfect for learning real-time web development! 🚀

 ```